alinnman/celestial-navigation/maths/sphere-proof.2.md

 The mathematical relationship between observer height and horizon dip for spherical surfaces is well-established.
-This also includes reasoning based on refraction where the radius of the Earth $R$ can be replaced by a corrected value:
+This also includes reasoning based on refraction, where the radius of the Earth $R$ can be replaced by a corrected value:

 > "If we can regard the ray $OH$ as an arc of a circle, with a curvature $k$